Contact Us

 There has been a renewed interest in quantum networks, leading to an increase in funding and investments to companies and organizations to further develop and deploy these quantum networks at scale.
 That renewed interest in quantum networking has led us into the quantum decade.

-In the graphic above, we see a few of the existing quantum networks as well as some of the quantum networks that were announced through 2022.
+In the graphic above, we see a few of the existing networks as well as some of the quantum networks that were announced through 2022.
 These networks represent a variety of use cases, from public test beds and networks such as the Department of Energy's Brookhaven National Lab, to commercially available networks, like the EPB Quantum Network in Chattanooga, Tennessee.
 These networks and testbeds all started small - some just two or three nodes - but were then scaled up, some to the Metropolitan size.
-They will continue to scale and connect to other networks across the country.
+They will continue to scale and connect to quantum networks across the country.

 This approach - deploying small LANs then growing them and connecting them together - has been used before.
 This graphic shows the progression of ARPANET, the foundations for what would become the Internet, in the late 60s and 70s: building and deploying smaller scale networks, and then scaling those across the country and eventually, globally.
 As the Quantum Decade unfolds, we’ll see the foundations for the future Quantum Internet come into sharper focus.